brooklynrail/brooklynrail-platform/content/events/2020/12/sarah-crowner-with-tom-mcglynn.md

 ---
 title: Sarah Crowner with Tom McGlynn
-summary: Sarah Crowner with Tom McGlynn
+summary: Artist Sarah Crowner will join artist and Rail Editor-at-Large Tom McGlynn for a conversation.
+We'll conclude with a poetry reading.
 people:
   - person: sarah-crowner
     event_bio: "Sarah Crowner was born in Philadelphia in 1974.
 She earned a BA from